johnwargo/jekyll-copy/readme.md

 jcp ls
 ```

-The module will read the current project's `config.yml` file to determine which Jekyll template is in play, then query the OS for the template folder location using `bundle info <template_name>`
+The module will read the current project's `config.yml` file to determine which Jekyll template is in play, then query the OS for the template folder location by executing `bundle info <template_name>`.
+When the command executes, it outputs the template root folder contents as shown below:

 ```text
 ┌────────────────────────────┐